MJedr/2fa-microservice/README.md

 You're done!
 Now you can run the application and test it.

 ### Docker
-The setup can be done without installing anything, using docker-compose.
+To avoid installing any dependencies locally you can run containerised version of this microservice using docker-compose.

 ## Running application
-In order to make everything work, setup all the required secrets in `envs/.local` dotenv file (for local development) ot in `envs/.docker` if you're planning to run the application with docker.
+In order to make everything work, setup all the required secrets in `/app/envs/.local` dotenv file (for local development) or in `/app/envs/.docker` if you're planning to run the application with docker.
 ### Local
-No matter you use docker-compose or you run server locally, you have to make redis container running.
+No matter you use docker-compose or you run server locally, you need to ensure that redis container is running.
 To do so, run:
 ```bash
 docker-compose up -d redis
 ```